Lawns and Yards

-You make a difference.
-By making a few simple changes in your lawn and yard practices, you can improve water quality and get LakeWise Certified.
-Just follow the Clear Choices Checklist for Lawns and Yards.
+You can make a difference.
+A few simple changes in your lawn and yard practices can prevent pollution and help you become LakeWise Certified.
+These five actions complete the LakeWise Clear Choices Checklist for lawns and yards.

 -

-Scoop it, bag it, throw it in the trash
+1. Scoop the poop, bag it and throw it in the trash

 This isn't Las Vegas.
 What your dog does in your yard doesn’t stay in your yard.

-More than 157,000 dogs live in Snohomish County.
-Every day, they produce the same amount of untreated waste as 40,000 people -- the population of Edmonds.
+Your dog's poop may seem like a small problem, but we have more than 157,000 dogs in Snohomish County.
+Every day, they produce the same amount of untreated waste as 40,000 people - that's the population size of Edmonds!

-Scoop the poop, bag it, put it in the trash.
-That's the safest way to ditch the poop.
+Scoop the poop, bag it, put it in the trash - this is the safest way to ditch the poop.

 - Burying the poop isn’t good since bacteria can survive for years in the soil and may contaminate nearby wells.